Essential Rider Fitness Series: Stamina

 Increase endurance.
 Like I stated earlier, stamina and endurance go hand-in-hand.
 If you have increased stamina, you will naturally be able to maintain peak performance for longer during a race.

 Avoid mental fatigue.
 Mental fatigue slows down reaction time, just like physical fatigue.
 Mental fatigue deals with your mind.

 Avoid negative thoughts.
-As mental fatigue takes hold, negative thought patterns can find their way into your conscious.
+As mental fatigue takes hold, negative thought patterns can find their way into your consciousness.
 Negative thoughts lead to low morale and poor decisions.

 How To Increase Endurance